Syed-nazif-hassan/Node-api-test-2/README.md

 # A Simple Node.js API for Posting and Retrieving Content

-## Built for learning and practicing JavaScript development.
+## To learn and practice JavaScript development.

-I built this api to practice and learn Javascript development.
 This straightforward Node.js API allows users to post content by sending a POST request to http://localhost:4000/post, with the post data structured in json format as follows:

 ![Code Snippet](image/code_snippet.png)